conormkelly/reaper-go-extension/README.md

 When REAPER triggers an action:

-1. REAPER calls the registered C function in reaper_plugin_bridge.c
+1. REAPER calls the registered C function in c/bridge.c
 2. The C function forwards the call to the exported Go function (e.g., `goHookCommandProc`)
 3. The Go function processes the action and returns a result
 4. The result is passed back to REAPER

-### Key Components
+### Critical Areas to Understand

 #### GetFunc Mechanism